 I was expecting that the place would have pictures of tattoo designs on the wall or graffiti as in most tattoo shops but it didn’t.
 It was small but clean, with rock music playing in medium volume.
 The tattoo artists were nice and accommodating.
-After showing them a printed copy of the design that I want, they told me I could have it for PHP 2,500 (USD 50.40).
+After showing them a printed copy of the design that I want, they quoted me at PHP 2,500 (USD 50.40).

 Before proceeding I had to fill out some paperwork that basically proves I am of sound mind; I am not under the influence of alcohol or drugs; I am not pregnant or nursing; and I don’t have heart disease or other health problems.
-Or to put it simply, that I know exactly what I am doing and I am not seeing the people of 55 Tinta in court if my tat gives me any trouble.
+Or to put it simply, that I know exactly what I’m doing and I’m not seeing the people of 55 Tinta in court if my tat gives me any trouble.

 The artist who did my tattoo was Alain Mamon.
 First thing he did was the stencil of my design.
 Then he put on his green latex gloves, prepared his paraphernalia, and disinfected the sides of my arms with water and alcohol.
 He rubbed the area with stick deodorant then put the stencil on top of it.
 After a few secs, he pulled off the paper and voila, the stencil is transferred on my skin.